 Still, I needed 4 rounds of chemo, 21 days of radiation and will be on meds to suppress hormones for years to come.
 Now I want to help the thousands of women who follow me, because they will.
-Help me bring the GE Logic 9 Ultrasound machine to the Breast Health Centre at the Ottawa Hospital.
-This new technology can detect the smallest details with stunning clarity and could help save thousands of lives with earlier detection.
+For me, it’s important to direct our philanthropic donations to support breast cancer care and research locally – where we live, and where we receive care.
+I want to invest in health care here at home where my family, friends and neighbours will continue to benefit directly.
 I have a dream to help make this happen.

 - I’m not special.
 My cancer journey story is not a particularly unusual one.
 And maybe that’s the point.
 When 1 in 8 women in Ottawa will face this diagnosis, I hardly stand out in the crowd.
 I’m a Mom, a wife, a sister, a daughter.
 And at B-TRAiN Swimming, I’m a lane mate.